 Our experience and impression of a product are shaped by a combination of factors, with interaction playing a key role.
-In fact, the details of interaction design and animation make a fundamental difference in modern mobile apps are received by users.
+In fact, the details of interaction design and animation make a fundamental difference in how modern mobile apps are received by users.
 This is why it’s essential to consider mobile app animation when designing looking at app UI and UX design.

 As the ZURB Foundation says, “We’re no longer just designing static screens.
-We’re designing for how the user gets from those screens to actually view content.”— ZURB Foundation
+We’re designing for how the user gets from those screens to actually view [the] content.”

-Well thought-out and tested interface animation is able to support fast and easy interaction, and has the potential to fulfill multiple functions.
-In this article, we will consider the role of animation in modern mobile user interfaces, as well as its functions and usability.
+Well thought-out and tested interface animation is able to support fast and easy interactions.
+In this article, we will consider the role of animation in modern mobile UI design, as well as its functions and usability.

 You might also like: 4 Trendy Visual Design Techniques.

 Functional animation tells users a story about how the app works.
-It suppose to:
+It’s supposed to:

 - Build meaningful transitions

 - Show system status

 Let’s take a look at these points in more detail.

 Transitioning between two visual states should be clear, smooth, and effortless.
 A well-designed transition helps the user clearly understand where their attention should be focused.